Skip to main content

 • toTime: End date (default: now)

-• absolute: Return absolute values (default: true)
+• absolute: Return absolute value, always positive if true (default: true)

 Return Type